Bruce Sudano: Solo work

-In 2004, Sudano released a second solo record, called Rainy Day Soul, which scored three top-ten Adult Contemporary hits and earned him the New Music Weekly 2004 Adult Contemporary Artist of the Year award.
+In 2004, Sudano released his second solo record, Rainy Day Soul, through Purple Heart, which scored three top-ten adult contemporary hits and earned him the New Music Weekly 2004 Adult Contemporary Artist of the Year award.

-Sudano's third solo record, Life and the Romantic, was released in 2009 and won the New Music Weekly Adult Contemporary Song of the Year award for the track "It's Her Wedding Day", which Sudano wrote about his daughter Brooklyn's marriage.
+His third solo record, Life and the Romantic, was released in 2009 and won the New Music Weekly Adult Contemporary Song of the Year award for the track "It's Her Wedding Day", which Sudano wrote about his daughter Brooklyn's marriage.
 Footage from younger daughter Amanda's wedding to her Johnnyswim bandmate Abner Ramirez was included in the song's music video.
 Johnnyswim performed with Sudano on the track "Morning Song".

-In 2014, after the death of his wife, Sudano released the CD With Angels on a Carousel.

-In the fall of 2015, Sudano released The Burbank Sessions.
-While playing shows throughout 2014 with his newly formed Candyman Band, he continued writing and incorporated the new material into the sets.

-In May 2017, Sudano released 21st Century World, a record that features the most culturally and politically charged songwriting of his career, touching on topics from self-serving government, extremism and demonization, the loss of common sense, the epidemic of single motherhood, and the illusion of social media, to hypocrisy and the meaning of Christianity.
-A number of videos and live shows followed in support of this record.
-At the same time, he was steadily immersing himself in the production of a musical based on the life and music of his late wife.
-In April 2018, Summer: The Donna Summer Musical opened on Broadway.
-Sudano ended his 2019 tour in the UK, before heading into a two-year COVID lockdown.
+In 2014, after the death of Donna Summer, Sudano released the album With Angels on a Carousel.
+In 2015, he issued The Burbank Sessions with his newly formed Candyman Band.
+After a tour supporting his daughter Amanda's group, Johnnyswim, Sudano released 21st Century World in May 2017, produced by Hollis Brown frontman Mike Montali, a record that features the most culturally and politically charged songwriting of his career.
+In April 2018, Summer: The Donna Summer Musical opened on Broadway, with Sudano serving as an executive producer and story consultant.

+In 2019, Sudano performed at the 30a Songwriters Festival in Florida and at the Philadelphia Folk Festival, and he supported the Zombies' lead singer Colin Blunstone on a UK tour, before heading into a two-year COVID lockdown.
 He spent that time writing and recording three EPs: Spirals, Vol. 1: Not a Straight Line to Be Found (2020), Spirals, Vol. 2: Time & the Space in Between (2020), and Ode to a Nightingale (2021).

+In January 2023, Sudano released "Make the World Go Away", the first single from his album Talkin' Ugly Truth, Tellin' Pretty Lies, which came out in 2024.
+He has released a series of demo recordings as singles in 2025, including "Watching Darkness Fall" and "Damn Lonely on the Road".

 Personal life

 Three years after their first meeting, Sudano and Donna Summer were married, on July 16, 1980.
 Sudano became the stepfather to Summer's daughter, Natalia Pia Melanie "Mimi" Sommer (born 1973), from her previous marriage, to Austrian actor Helmuth Sommer.

 Sudano and Summer had two daughters together.
 The couple's first child, Brooklyn, named after the New York City borough Sudano is from, was born in 1981.
 Their second child, Amanda Grace, was born in 1982.
 The family settled on a 56-acre ranch in Thousand Oaks, California.
 In 1991, they moved to Connecticut and remained there for four years.
 In 1995, they relocated to Nashville, Tennessee, keeping a second home in Naples, Florida, and later buying a third home in Manhattan.
 On May 17, 2012, Donna Summer Sudano died from lung cancer.
+Following Summer's death, Sudano relocated to Los Angeles, and in 2020, he married the Italian art gallerist Francesca Repetto Kaufmann.